adronse/Workshop-FastAPI/README.md

 - You should see a prompt telling you the server is running on http://127.0.0.1:8000

+- Go to http://127.0.0.1:8000/docs you should an awesome interface with your different endpoints !
+(You should have only one tho)

 ## Step 2 : Greet user :gear:

 Now that your server is up and running lets define some controllers or routes, this is basically the endpoints of your server, lets say you have a mobile app or a web server.
 Those endpoints will be called to retrieve some data like fetching a database, authenticate a user etc..